iivander/fetch-a-friend/README.md

 • Better error handling from server (global snackbar notifying user of any errors)
 • Adding Sort & Pagination to Favorite Page.
 • Enhancing text and background styling for better Dark Mode readability.
+• Better handling of Log Out when session expires.
 ```

 ---